What is layered security and why does it matter

 One of the most common weaknesses is password reuse.
 If the same password, or a very similar one, is used across several services, then a breach at one weaker service may create risk for the others.
 This is one reason password managers, passkeys, and unique credentials matter.

-Current NCSC guidance now goes further and recommends using passkeys over passwords wherever they are available.
+NCSC guidance encourages the use of passkeys where they are available.
 Where passkeys are not offered, strong unique passwords generated by a password manager and protected with 2SV remain the fallback.
 That fits naturally within a layered model because better authentication reduces the chance that one weak account becomes a path into wider systems.
 They are not only about convenience.
 They are about reducing the spread of risk across multiple accounts.

 Single sign on and related sign in federation can improve this in some situations.
 Signing in with a major identity provider can reduce the number of passwords a user needs to create and remember, and it can avoid giving the same password to many different sites.
 But it also makes the protection of that main account more important, because one identity may now unlock access to several services.